MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 ![image](https://user-images.githubusercontent.com/99672298/200164282-e90dfcda-6ce9-4053-bdab-c152eecfe339.png)

+### Types Of Insurance
+There are two broad categories of insurance:

+#### 1. Life Insurance
+#### 2. General insurance

+**Life Insurance –** The insurance policy whereby the policyholder (insured) can ensure financial freedom for their family members after death.
+It offers financial compensation in case of death or disability.

+While purchasing the life insurance policy, the insured either pay the lump-sum amount or makes periodic payments known as premiums to the insurer.
+In exchange, of which the insurer promises to pay an assured sum to the family if insured in the event of death or disability or at maturity.

+Depending on the coverage, life insurance can be classified into the below-mentioned types:

++ Term Insurance: Gives life coverage for a specific time period.
++ Whole life insurance: Offer life cover for the whole life of an individual
++ Endowment policy: a portion of premiums go toward the death benefit, while the remaining is invested by the insurer.
++ Money back Policy: a certain percentage of the sum assured is paid to the insured in intervals throughout the term as survival benefit.
++ Pension Plans: Also called retirement plans are a fusion of insurance and investment.
+A portion from the premiums is directed towards retirement corpus, which is paid as a lump-sum or monthly payment after the retirement of the insured.
++ Child Plans: Provides financial aid for children of the policyholders throughout their lives.
++ ULIPS – Unit Linked Insurance Plans: same as endowment plans, a part of premiums go toward the death benefit while the remaining goes toward mutual fund investments.

+**General Insurance** – Everything apart from life can be insured under general insurance.
+It offers financial compensation on any loss other than death.
+General insurance covers the loss or damages caused to all the assets and liabilities.
+The insurance company promises to pay the assured sum to cover the loss related to the vehicle, medical treatments, fire, theft, or even financial problems during travel.

+General Insurance can cover almost anything, and everything but the five key types of insurances available under it are –

++ Health Insurance: Covers the cost of medical care.
++ Fire Insurance: give coverage for the damages caused to goods or property due to fire.
++ Travel Insurance: compensates the financial liabilities arising out of non-medical  or medical emergencies during travel within the country or abroad
++ Motor Insurance: offers financial protection to motor vehicles from damages due to accidents, fire, theft, or natural calamities.
++ Home Insurance: compensates the damage caused to home due to man-made disasters, natural calamities, or other threats

 ### What is the difference between “P&C” and “Life Insurance”?
 Insurance companies provide a guaranteed payment for an unforeseen future event.
 The party receiving the payment, the insured, pays a premium for this guarantee.
 Insurance companies also generate investment income by investing the cash premiums received in the financial markets.